 - Executive compensation is structured to consist of both fixed compensation, which provides a steady income stream regardless of stock price performance, and variable incentive compensation, which is designed to reward both short-term and long-term corporate performance.
-Fixed, base-salary compensation is both market competitive and sufficient to make risk-taking to achieve a living wage unnecessary.
-Short-term cash incentive compensation is awarded based on achievement of operating profit goals, while significant weighting toward long-term equity incentive compensation based on multi-year operating performance targets discourages short-term risk-taking; - Performance goals are applicable Company-wide to our executives and employees alike to encourage consistent behavior throughout the organization; - Performance goals are set appropriately to avoid targets that, if not achieved, would result in a large percentage loss of compensation; - Cash incentive awards are reviewed by the Compensation Committee if the achievement exceeds 150% of the target.
-In addition, approval of the Board of Directors is required prior to the payment of any incentive compensation; - Equity guidelines discourage excessive risk taking by providing an incentive for executives to consider the Company's long-terms interests, since a portion of their personal investment portfolio consists of Company stock; and - The Company has strict internal controls over the measurement and calculation of performance goals, and all employees are required to receive annual compliance training under our Corporate Governance Guidelines, which covers, among other things, accuracy of books and records.
+Fixed, base-salary compensation is both marketcompetitive and sufficient to make risk-taking to achieve a living wage unnecessary.
+Short-term cash incentive compensation is awarded based on achievement of operating profit goals, while significant weighting toward long-term equity incentive compensation based on multi-year operating performance targets discourages shortterm risk-taking; - Performance goals are applicable Company-wide to our executives and employees alike to encourage consistent behavior throughout the organization; - Cash incentive awards are reviewed by the Compensation Committee if the achievement exceeds 150% of the target.
+In addition, approval of the Board of Directors is required prior to the payment of any incentive compensation; - Equity guidelines discourage excessive risk taking by providing an incentive for executives to consider the Company's long-term interests, since a portion of their personal investment portfolio consists of Company stock; and - The Company has strict internal controls over the measurement and calculation of performance goals, and all employees are required to receive annual compliance training under our Corporate Governance Guidelines, which covers, among other things, accuracy of books and records.